taichi-dev/taichi/docs/layout.rst

 If ``A`` is blocked, the iteration will happen within each block first.
 This maximizes memory bandwidth utilization in most cases.

-Struct-fors on sparse tensors follows the same philosophy, and will be discussed further in :ref:`sparse`.
+Struct-for loops on sparse tensors follow the same philosophy, and will be discussed further in :ref:`sparse`.

 Examples